-Mbappe Wins World Cup Young Player Award
+Mbappe wins World Cup Young Player award

 "Technical qualities such as skill, style and charisma are taken into account, but so are other important factors such as a sense of fair play and a genuine impression that the player is playing for the love of the game," according to FIFA.

-Mbappe scored four times in seven appearances to help his country lift a second world title, netting in the 4-2 win over Croatia in Sunday's final.
+Mbappe scored four times in seven appearances to help his country lift a second world title, netting in the 4-2 win over Croatia in the final.